antmanSA93/A-Clark_LIDA_Application/README.md

 ## Key Question

-> Which has a greater influence on NBA match outcomes—travel demands or fixture congestion—and how do these effects vary when accounting for team strength and home/away status?
+> Which has a greater influence on NBA match outcomes—travel demands, fixture congestion, team strength, or Home/Away advantage?

 ## Project Structure

 The code is split into four clearly documented scripts, which should be run in the following order:

 1. **`NBA_Data_Scraping_EarlyWrangle.R`**
-   - Scrapes regular season match data from 2010–2023 using the `airball` package.
+   - Scrapes regular season match data from 2010–2023 using the `airball` package by Jose Fernandez (2020) - <https://github.com/josedv82/airball>.
    - Calculates travel-related variables such as air distance, time zone changes, and rest days.
    - Outputs a cleaned and filtered dataset (`NBA_data1.xlsx`).